Find Affordable College Courses

 7 Yearly Graduations

 University of California - San Francisco is the 2nd most popular school in the nation for students seeking a doctor's degree in other computer science.
 Each year, around 3,200 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 7 people received their doctor's degree in other computer science from UCSF.
-Of these students, 43% were women and 29% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 7 people received their doctor's degree in other computer science from UCSF.
+Of these students, 45% were women and 45% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to other computer science that offer doctor’s degrees.